aleskucera/axion/docs/theory/non-linear-system.md

 - mass matrix and Jacobians are scaled with respect to the kinematic mapping, \( \mathbf{\tilde{M} = G^T MG},\;\mathbf{J_b = \nabla c_b G} \), ...
 - constant \( \mathbf{\tilde{u} = u^-} + h\mathbf{G^T f(q^-,\dot{q}^-)}  \) is the unconstrained velocity.

 Each symbol is discussed more in depth in [Macklin et al. 2019](https://arxiv.org/abs/1907.04587v1).
-This discretized system is handed to the non-smooth Newton solver, which linearizes it in each of its iteration, read [Assembly of the linear system](./linear-system.md).
+This discretized system is handed to the non-smooth Newton solver, which linearizes it in each of its iteration, read [Linear system](./linear-system.md).

 ## Further reading
 - Continue by reading about the underlying linear system assembled during the step of the Newton's method in [Linear system](./linear-system.md).
-- More about specific constraints and their realization can be found in [Constraints](./constraints.md).
+- More about specific constraints and their realization can be found in [Constraints Formulation](./constraints.md).